clearlinux/autospec/README.rst

     This file contains a list of patches to apply during the build, using the ``%patch`` macro.
 As such it is affected by ``-p1`` style modifiers.

+**golang_libpath**

+    When building go packages, the go import path will be guessed automatically (e.g. building ``https://github.com/go-yaml/yaml/`` would get
+    ``github.com/go-yaml/yaml``).
+While this is handy, it's not always correct (in the previous example, the correct import path should be ``gopkg.in/yaml.v2``).
+This could be easily fixed by placing ``gopkg.in/yaml.v`` in this file, changing where the go bits will be placed.

 Controlling files and subpackages
 ---------------------------------